-Make your voice heard by exercising your right to vote in the 2023 local elections.
+Make your voice heard by exercising your right to vote in the 2024 election.

 IMPORTANT DATES